xiulinyang/zh-reflexive/README.md

 ---

 ❗ **Important Note:**
+- You can access the data from the `data` folder.
-The data has been merged with [Yixiao-Song/SLING_Data_Code](https://github.com/Yixiao-Song/SLING_Data_Code).
-Please refer to that repository for accessing the data and code as needed.
+- Additionally, the data has been merged with [Yixiao-Song/SLING_Data_Code](https://github.com/Yixiao-Song/SLING_Data_Code).
+Feel free to refer to that repository for accessing the data and evaluation code as needed.

 ---